 The Picture Book Editing Process

 Despite being the shortest books you could choose to write, getting a picture book text to work isn't easy.
 Picture Books require a different approach from other children's books for many reasons, but most importantly because of how the text and illustration has to work together.
-While the editorial process will go through the same steps as a book for older children, it is a much different way of thinking about the book.
+While the editorial process will go through similar steps as a book for older children, it is a much different way of thinking about the book.
 Here are the steps I recommend taking and what is involved at each one:

 Step 1 - Editorial Assessment